MicrosoftDocs/sql-docs/docs/t-sql/statements/execute-as-clause-transact-sql.md

 >  To change the user ID of the **execute_as_principal_id** in the **sys.service_queues** catalog view, you must explicitly specify the EXECUTE AS setting in the ALTER QUEUE statement.

  OWNER
  Specifies the statements inside the module executes in the context of the current owner of the module.
-If the module does not have a specified owner, the owner of the schema of the module is used.
-OWNER cannot be specified for DDL or logon triggers.
+If the module doesn't have a specified owner, the owner of the schema of the module is used.
+OWNER can't be specified for DDL or logon triggers.

 > [!IMPORTANT]
->  OWNER must map to a singleton account and cannot be a role or group.
+>  OWNER must map to a singleton account and can't be a role or group.

  **'** *user_name* **'**
  Specifies the statements inside the module execute in the context of the user specified in *user_name*.
-Permissions for any objects within the module are verified against *user_name*. *user_name* cannot be specified for DDL triggers with server scope or logon triggers.
+Permissions for any objects within the module are verified against *user_name*. *user_name* can't be specified for DDL triggers with server scope or logon triggers.
 Use *login_name* instead.

- *user_name* must exist in the current database and must be a singleton account. *user_name* cannot be a group, role, certificate, key, or built-in account, such as NT AUTHORITY\LocalService, NT AUTHORITY\NetworkService, or NT AUTHORITY\LocalSystem.
+ *user_name* must exist in the current database and must be a singleton account. *user_name* can't be a group, role, certificate, key, or built-in account, such as NT AUTHORITY\LocalService, NT AUTHORITY\NetworkService, or NT AUTHORITY\LocalSystem.

  The user ID of the execution context is stored in metadata and can be viewed in the **execute_as_principal_id** column in the **sys.sql_modules** or **sys.assembly_modules** catalog view.

  **'** *login_name* **'**
  Specifies the statements inside the module execute in the context of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] login specified in *login_name*.
 Permissions for any objects within the module are verified against *login_name*. *login_name* can be specified only for DDL triggers with server scope or logon triggers.

- *login_name* cannot be a group, role, certificate, key, or built-in account, such as NT AUTHORITY\LocalService, NT AUTHORITY\NetworkService, or NT AUTHORITY\LocalSystem.
+ *login_name* can't be a group, role, certificate, key, or built-in account, such as NT AUTHORITY\LocalService, NT AUTHORITY\NetworkService, or NT AUTHORITY\LocalSystem.

 ## Remarks
  How the [!INCLUDE[ssDE](../../includes/ssde-md.md)] evaluates permissions on the objects that are referenced in the module depends on the ownership chain that exists between calling objects and referenced objects.
 In earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], ownership chaining was the only method available to avoid having to grant the calling user access to all referenced objects.